mridul037/mridul037/README.md

 **Quote of the hour:**

-The manager's function is not to make people work, but to make it possible for people to work.
+I care not only what the code says but how it looks.

-~ Tom DeMarco
+~ Peter Roizen
 <pre>

 </pre>